Dr Andrew D Barnes

 Nigel Binks (in progress).
 Vertebrate predator effects on belowground invertebrate metacommunities from forest fragments to pasture.

 Fevziye Hasan (in progress).
 Investigating species traits, interactions, and ecosystem services of novel dung beetle communities in New Zealand grasslands.

 Bibishan Rai (in progress).
 Illuminating the dark side of restoration: Soil food web reassembly in regenerating forests.

-Shaun Morgan (in progress).
+Shaun Morgan (2019).
 Interactive effects of invasive species control and landscape configuration on exotic mammals and native birds.

 Find more research publications by Andrew Barnes